yangchunluo/CarND-Traffic-Sign-Classifier-Project/README.md

 <img src="images-from-web/resized/resized2.jpg" alt="" width=50/> <img src="images-from-web/resized/resized3.jpg" alt="" width=50/> <img src="images-from-web/resized/resized4.jpg" alt="" width=50/> <img src="images-from-web/resized/resized5.jpg" alt="" width=50/> <img src="images-from-web/resized/resized6.jpg" alt="" width=50/>

+The first two images were chosen due to the complex shape of the figures inside the red triangle.

+The third image was chosen for its different color compared to other traffic signs (blue background vs. red bounding shape).

+The last two images were chosen for the similarity of speed limit signs--they are the generally the same except the numbers inside.
+Sometimes, the digits in one sign is the superset of another (e.g. 120 vs 20).

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).